In Depth: Render Farms / Network Rendering / Distributed Rendering

 Video Copilot Optical Flares: Each Optical Flare license can be installed on up to 5 render-only machines, though unique license files will be required, and is dealt on a case by case basis.

-Video Copilot Optical Flares for Nuke has a Render Node License that is sold separately.
+Note: Video Copilot Optical Flares for Nuke has a Render Node License that is sold separately.
 Contact sales for purchasing info.
 Minimum purchase required.
 Requires at least 1 full license of Optical Flares for Nuke Render only, does not have Flare Editor

 Video Copilot Element 3D: It is possible to use Element on a network render farm but we do not recommend or support it because of inconsistencies of GPU rendering.
 Since Element renders with impressive speed on a single GPU it is ideal to pre-render any 3D elements before pushing to the render farm.